 As well as being known for its history and dramatic scenery, Scotland is a country steeped in traditions.
 It’s no wonder that lots of couples like the idea of a Scottish wedding.
-Whether you are getting married here, and are looking for some Scottish wedding traditions to add to your day.
-Or you are just looking for some Scottish inspo, you have come to the right place.
+Whether you are getting married in Scotland, and are looking for some Scottish wedding traditions to add to your day, or you are just looking for some Scottish inspo, you have come to the right place.
 We have put together a list of our favourites so, read on and enjoy.

 Scottish traditions for before the wedding